 The cochlear nerve, also known as the auditory nerve, is the sensory nerve that transfers auditory information from the cochlea (auditory area of the inner ear) to the brain.
 It is one of the many pieces that make up the auditory system, which enables effective hearing.

 The sound vibrations are converted into electrical signals by an organ called the cochlea.
 These electrical signals are carried by the cochlear nerve to the brain, enabling us to hear.
 Due to issues with the cochlea, the sound vibrations are not converted to electrical signals and this result in hearing loss.

 Treatment of this hearing loss usually involves the use of hearing aids.
 However, hearing aids help only when the degree of hearing loss is mild or moderate.
 Hence the scope of hearing aids is limited.
-Cochlear TM implants however, are a permanent hearing solution catering to severe to profound hearing loss.
+Cochlear implants however, are a permanent hearing solution catering to severe to profound hearing loss.

 Unlike hearing aids, cochlear implants bypass the damaged parts of the cochlea and provide stimulation to the auditory nerve.